crossplane/crossplane/design/design-doc-composition-functions.md

 }
 ```

-To write a function, replace the boilerplate with your own logic.
+To write a Function, replace the boilerplate with your own logic.
 Here’s an
 example that uses a mockup of a Go SDK to achieve the same goal as lab 4 from
 [the Kubecon EU ContribFest][kubecon-eu-contribfest].